 - Signals and communications along with line tending and line-securing techniques.

 Besides your basic scuba equipment, you’ll definitely want to dive in a dry suit.
 Your PADI Instructor or local dive center staff will suggest other gear appropriate for ice diving, such as a collapsible snorkel that fits in your pocket, redundant air supply such as a pony bottle, and other technical diving equipment.

-Ice Diver courses start at $599, and involves three dives.
+Ice Diver courses involves three dives under the ice, as well as a classroom session, conducted over two days.
 Due to the amount of preparation that goes into an ice diving course, Dive Alaska may require a non-refundable, $250 deposit to secure your space in the class.

 - Tuition: $599.00 (if part of an existing class, or with 3 participants)